repmus-docs/DjazzDocs/content/3_API/6_architecture/3_synchronous_data_model/_index.md

 ##### GENERATORS

 The abstractions that do most of the work in Djazz are the _generators_.
 They accept the data passed by the master control and convert them into appropriate musical output.
 There are two types of generators: MIDI and audio.
 Their construction is very similar; the difference is a result of the way audio data is played differently from MIDI data.
+See the section on {{< apipage "5_improvisation/1_generator_components" >}}Improvisation/Generator Components{{< /apipage >}} for details.

 ##### MIDI GENERATORS